 Two Alternative Ways of Building Your Poker Bankroll

-One of the first challenges you will have when learning to play online poker is growing your bankroll.
+One of the first challenges you will have when learning to play poker online is growing your bankroll.
 The usual way is to spend a lot of hours grinding micro and small stakes before moving up in limits.
 But the rake is going to kill most of your profits.
 So in this article we will show you 2 alternative ways of boosting your poker bankroll.
 1) Matched Betting and 2) Value Betting.
 Both are mathematically proven ways of finding +EV bets and profiting from sports betting with bookmakers.
-So as a bonus you get to beat the house at their own game and win some of that rake back.
+So as a bonus, you get to beat the house at their own game and win some of that rake back.

 How does Matched Betting work?